bhardwajshivam/RAG_FIFA_chatbot/README.md

 * Use python=3.11
 * Use sqlite3 > 3.35.0
-* Please define your own persist_directory to store and call the VectorDB
+* To load links of your choice update links in load_data.py
+* Install pytest to run unit tests: pip install -U pytest

 * Install Ollama from: https://ollama.com